dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/collaborators.md

 ![organization permissions](../images/organization_permissions.png)

-This will allow all members of your organization to collaborate, and give them the selected permission level.
+This will allow all members of your organization to collaborate, and give them the selected permission level by default.

 ## Assigning permissions to collaborators